Call center productivity plays a vital role in boosting your call center’s growth.

 If you want to stay on top of the competition, you must think about providing the best service possible to customers.
 That means you’ll have to provide support on any channel that is convenient for your customers.

-Train your agents to be well-versed not only on phones but also on platforms like email, instant messaging, social media and web-chat.
+Train your support team to be well-versed not only on phones but also on platforms like email, instant messaging, social media, and web-chat.

 If you’re not available on a customer’s preferred communication channel, you risk losing that customer as they’ll switch over to a business that makes life easier for them.

 Training your employees as multichannel agents will help them interact more effectively with customers — which will positively impact your level of service and quality.

 Running a call center is no easy task, and if you try to manage everything manually, a lot of things are guaranteed to go wrong.

 The first essential software needed to run a call center is the call center software itself.

 Here are some tools that you can try:

 - Automatic call distributor (ACD): To manage incoming calls and evenly distribute them among call or contact center agents.